WVURAIL/dspira/_posts/2020-08-05-MakingWavesFourier.md

 tags: ['School-Teachers', 'Students', 'Hobbyists']
 categories: ['Digital Signal Processing']
 order: 2
+meta_description: "Build complex waves by adding sine and cosine signals.
+Use this classroom activity to explore Fourier series and how waveforms are formed."
 ---

 To access the classroom activity click on the following link: